samdze/godot-native-bullets-plugin/README.md

 ### Collision detection

-When a bullet collides with a body or an area, the best way to get the data of the colliding bullet is to connect to the `area_shape_entered` signal.<br>
+When a bullet collides with a body or an area, the best way to get the data of the colliding bullet is to connect to the `area_shape_entered` signal.
-In this example Bullets is an autoload.

 ```gdscript
 func _on_area_shape_entered(area_id, _area, area_shape, _local_shape):